RhythmusByte/Sign-Language-to-Speech/README.md

 - Improving hand tracking accuracy
 - Expanding the gesture recognition dataset
 - Enhancing real-time performance
-- Building out the core classification system

 ## Requirements

-- Python 3.8 or higher
+- Python 3.9 or higher
-- Webcam or camera device
+- Webcam or camera device (laptop)
-- Key packages: opencv-python, tensorflow, numpy, cvzone
+- Key packages: opencv-python, tensorflow, numpy, cvzone, mediapipe

 ---
 *More documentation will be added as the project develops.*